ovh/terraform-provider-ovh/website/docs/r/iploadbalancing_http_farm.html.markdown

 ## Import

-HTTP Farm can be imported using the following format `service_name` and the `id` of the farm, separated by "/" e.g.
+HTTP farm can be imported using the following format `service_name` and the `id` of the farm, separated by "/" e.g.

 ```bash
 $ terraform import ovh_iploadbalancing_http_farm.farmname service_name/farm_id